simonw/files-to-prompt/README.md

 ```
 ## Usage

-To use `files-to-prompt`, simply provide the path to the directory you want to process:
+To use `files-to-prompt`, provide the path to the directory you want to process:

 ```bash
 files-to-prompt path/to/directory